Visit the Vancouver International Airport (YVR) website.

 Design Concept: The vegetated wall connects the rapid transit station to the ground and is a continuation of Chester Johnson Park.
 Modular Living Wall systems are composed of pre-vegetated panels that are vertically fixed on a frame attached to the structural wall.
 The G-Sky panels are made of stainless steel and support a lush density of groundcovers, ferns and evergreen perennials.
 Besides aesthetics, the wall has multiple environmental benefits including evaporative cooling, air purification, acoustical control, and biophillia, i.e. allowing people to be in contact with nature.

-On behalf of YVR, Sharp & Diamond Landscape Architecture was awarded the CSLA (Canadian Society of Landscape Architects) 2010 National Honor Award for Airport Landscape Management featuring the living wall, extensive green roof (pictured bottom row, left) and intensive (top middle) green roof, transformation of a major highway landscape into a four seasons parkway, First Nations art inside and outside the terminal, and 3 kilometers of the Canada Line rapid transit.
-And in November, the Vancouver Airport Authority received the 2010 BC Landscape and Nursery Association ?
-2010 Corporate Award.
+On behalf of YVR, Sharp & Diamond Landscape Architecture was awarded the CSLA (Canadian Society of Landscape Architects) 2010 National Honor Award for Airport Landscape Management featuring the living wall, extensive green roof and intensive green roof, transformation of a major highway landscape into a four seasons parkway, First Nations art inside and outside the terminal, and 3 kilometers of the Canada Line rapid transit.
+The Vancouver Airport Authority received the 2010 BC Landscape and Nursery Association – 2010 Corporate Award.

-Plants were carefully selected for long-term performance based on years of experience with similar installations in Japan and on the West Coast of Canada and include:
+Plants were carefully selected for long-term performance for the YVR Canada Line Station 4 Living Wall based on years of experience with similar installations in Japan and on the West Coast of Canada and include:

 10,829 Green Euonymus: Euonymus japonicus Microphyllus